pvico/RX-Dual-Power/README.md

 | Using MAIN PWR                                    |      DIM      |       x       |

 \* Listed in order of priority.
 For example, if both MAIN PWR and STBY PWR are LOW or DISCONNECTED (CRITICAL condition), LED1 and LED2 will both blink fast whichever source is powering the model.

+## System configuration

+In config.h and re-compiling or by programming through the S.Port connector: **TBD**